The medical assisting department will now accept applications through the end of May,

-for anyone interested in registering for the fall start of 2015.
-Please contact Michelle
+2016 for anyone interested in registering for the fall start of 2016.
+Please contact

 As a graduate of Columbus State’s Medical Assisting program, you will be the first

 person many patients see when they visit the doctor.
 You will learn clinical procedures,